Robtych121/HospitalityDashboard/README.md

 4. D3, DC, Queue, Crossfilter

 ## Testing
+I have achieve the user story for the company managers as i was able to provide them with the following:
+* They are able to see the sales data in an easy to read format where they can discern the outcome with a glance
+* The charts are grouped by type so that they aren't going to get lost at which data they are looking at
+* All the charts crossfilters are working so when you filter on one chart, it filters the rest to be more meaningful for the user
+* A glossary was added at the bottom of the page to help those who aren't familar with the terminology used
+* The whole page has also been made mobile responsive so that it can be viewed on mobile devices such as phones or tablets

+#### Mobile Responsive Testing
+The responsiveness of the website was tested using Google Devtools and using my own mobile android device (Using Google Chrome).

+#### Cross Browser Testing
+The website was tested using the following browsers:
+1. Google Chrome
+2. Firefox
+3. Microsoft Edge

+#### Code Validators
+The website has been tested through the following:
+1. W3C HTML Markup Validation Service
+2. W3C CSS Validation Service (Jigsaw)

+#### Other Testing
+Due to the nature of the website, I wasn't able to use automated testing for this project.
+To ensure that the correct details were correct, i had manually checked the data against what was being displayed.
+For Example.
+Count of Items By Product Group completely unfiltered should say 4931 under CR, this was then checked against the CSV file.

 ## Deployment
 This website is hosted using the Github pages, using the master branch.
 Because of this, everytime i push across changes using Git, the website is automatically updated without any additional input from myself.
 When creating the website, i had to ensure that the main file for the website was index.html otherwise browsers wouldnt be able to load it properly.